XCH-DEVCI/godot-xch-sage-dapp-example/README.md

 # Godot-XCH-dapp-example

 This is an example dApp for connecting Godot Game Engine with Sage's WalletConnect commands.
+You can check what it looks like here: https://godot-xch-sage-dapp-example.onrender.com/

 ## Setup